BanchanArt/banchan/README.md

 artists for managing their clients, commissions, and invoices, and for patrons to discover artists to commission art from.

-It's created, owned, and maintained with love and solidarity by the [Digital Workers Guild](https://www.dwg.dev/) ("DWG"), a worker co-operative making stuff for communities that need them.
+It's created, owned, and maintained with love and solidarity by Banchan Art LLC.

 ## Contributing